anupkolhe07/Deep_Learning_Projects/README.md

 Welcome to the Deep Learning Projects Repository curated by Anup.
 This repository serves as a comprehensive collection of diverse deep learning projects, showcasing various applications, methodologies, and implementations in Python.

 Purpose: The primary aim of this repository is to provide a centralized hub for exploring and learning about deep learning through practical projects.
-Each project offers insights into different domains, techniques, and best practices in the field of machine learning.
+Each project offers insights into different domains, techniques, and best practices in the field of deep learning.

 How to Use: Browse Projects: Explore the repository to discover projects that interest you.
 Each project is accompanied by a detailed README file providing an overview of the problem statement, methodology, results, and business implications.